Aditi-Singh16/GSoC-22-Report/README.md

 ## To Do (Post GSoC)

 * Robust Testing of all newly added features.
+* Addition of additional features.
-* Documentation (User's and Developer's)
+* Documentation

 ## Acknowledgements

 Participating in GSoC was a great learning curve for me, I faced alot of challenges in this journey which helped me in learning new skills.
-I would like to thank my mentors [Vedant Wakalkar](https://www.linkedin.com/in/karna98/) and [Émilie](https://www.linkedin.com/in/epageperron/) for guiding me and helping me throughout my GSoC journey.
+I would like to thank my mentors [Jacob Dahl](https://www.orinst.ox.ac.uk/people/jacob-l-dahl) and [Timo Homburg](https://github.com/situx) for guiding me and helping me throughout my GSoC journey.
 I shall always be indebted to such a welcoming organisation to help me enhance my coding skills.